 - Each injection is given at a different anatomic location (such as upper arms, thighs or any quadrant of abdomen) but not into areas where the skin is tender, bruised, erythematous, indurated or affected by psoriasis.

 - A missed dose should be, administered as soon as possible.
-Thereafter, dosing is resumed at the regular scheduled time.
+Thereafter, dosing is resumed at the regularly scheduled time.

 - Before injection, remove TALTZ autoinjector or TALTZ prefilled syringe from the refrigerator and allow TALTZ to reach room temperature (30 minutes) without removing the needle cap.